Towards Interpretable Visual Decoding with Attention to Brain Representations: Experiments

 \subsection{Datasets}

 \paragraph{Natural Scene Dataset (NSD).} We used the NSD, a large-scale 7T-fMRI dataset designed for studying visual representations in the human brain \citep{nsd}.
-This contains high-resolution brain responses from 8 subjects, each viewing up to 10,000 distinct natural images sampled from the MSCOCO dataset \citep{Lin2014}.
-In our experiments, we trained our brain decoding model and brain encoding model (mentioned in Section \ref{brain_encoder}) on the NSD data following the standard preprocessing steps.
-In the following sections, we report comparisons with prior work using the averaged results from 4 subjects who completed entire fMRI scanning sessions (subjects 1, 2, 5, 7).
-For the relevant ablation studies, we restrict our analysis to subject 1 and evaluate models under different experimental conditions on this single-subject dataset.
+This contains high-resolution brain responses from eight subjects, each viewing up to 10,000 distinct natural images sampled from the MSCOCO dataset \citep{Lin2014}.
+In our experiments, we trained our brain decoding model and encoding model (see Section \ref{brain_encoder}) on the NSD data following the standard preprocessing steps.
+In the following sections, we report comparison with prior work using the averaged results from four subjects who completed all fMRI scanning sessions (subjects 1, 2, 5, 7).
+For the relevant ablation studies, we restricted our analysis to subject 1 and evaluated models under different experimental conditions on this single-subject dataset.

 \paragraph{NSD-Imagery.} We further evaluated our framework on the NSD-Imagery dataset \citep{Kneeland2025}, an extension of the NSD designed to study brain activity during mental imagery.
-NSD-Imagery contains high-resolution 7T-fMRI recordings from the same 8 participants as NSD, with trials including simple geometric patterns, complex natural scenes, and conceptual word cues.
+It contains high-resolution 7T-fMRI recordings from the same eight participants as NSD, with trials including simple geometric patterns, complex natural scenes, and conceptual word cues.
 During imagery runs, subjects were cued with a letter and instructed to vividly imagine the corresponding stimulus without physically seeing it.
 Each subject completed 12 runs (9 run types with imagery runs repeated twice), yielding 576 trials per participant.
-In our experiments, we directly evaluated our models, which are trained on NSD, on this dataset to see if our model can generalize to mental imagery tasks.
+In evaluation, we directly tested our model, which was trained on NSD, on this dataset to see if our model can generalize to mental imagery tasks.